 The SQL Server Full Join type returns all the records (or rows) present in both the left and right tables.
 All the Unmatched rows fill with NULL Values.

-The SQL Server Full join can also call a Full Outer Join.
+The SQL Server Full Join can also call a Full Outer Join.
 So it is optional to use the Outer Keyword.
 Let us see the visual representation of this for better understanding.

 SELECT Table1.Column(s), Table2.Column(s), FROM Table1 FULL OUTER JOIN Table2 ON Table1.Common_Column = Table2.Common_Column --OR We can Simply Write it as SELECT Table1.
 Column(s), Table2.
 Column(s), FROM Table1 FULL JOIN Table2 ON Table1.Common_Column = Table2.Common_Column

-For this Full Join demonstration, we will use two tables (Employee and Department) present in our Database.
+For this SQL Full Join demonstration, we will use two tables (Employee and Department) present in our Database.
 Data present in the Employee is:

 Data present in the SQL Server Department is: